modulojs/freecodinglessons.com/foundations/overview.md

     - Show how these generate hex codes
     - *Starting the style guide:* As an on-going activity, students will be "building up" a style guide.
-    - Students assemble a few color palettes, one that should be light on dark, and another that's and dark on light (this consists of a drawing that's basically squares with named colors, e.g.  Canary Yellow)
+    - Image: Students assemble a few color palettes, one that should be light on dark, and another that's and dark on light (this consists of a drawing that's basically squares with named colors, e.g.  Canary Yellow)
 - Activity 3 - PenPot export, file format exploration
     - How to export as PNG or SVG
     - How to export as HTML / CSS
     - Talk about difference between popular image file formats (PNG, JPG, SVG), and how to turn on extensions on different file systems
-    - Students practice saving their style guide as each format, and examining how it looks in different image viewers.
     - PNG: Show how PNG can have transparency and is lossless, no artifacts, but is often bigger.
 It's a good choice for anything except large photos.
     - JPG: Show how JPG can't have transparency, and also is "lossy" and thus